enolive/learning/spring/camunda-webflux/README.md

 * The cockpit needs a servlet container.
   So it is not included here.
-You can always make a separate app based on `camunda-spring-boot-starter-webapp`.
-By that way, you might more control who can actually enter your cockpit and can introduce a different scalability plan to it.
+You can always make a separate app based on `camunda-spring-boot-starter-webapp` accessing the same db.
+  By that way, you gain more
+  control who can actually enter your cockpit and can introduce a different scalability plan to it.
 * Accessing the process variables inside a `JavaDelegate` inside